- 07/20/14 Added VIN & engine code info.

 This article is written for the benefit of the Fiero community and is intended only for an audience that is experienced with safe automotive work.
 It is assumed that you know proper jack use and jackstand placement and engine lifting safety.
 It is assumed that you have obtained a shop manual (Haynes recommended) and know proper procedures for removing/installing components.
 If not, please read through chapter 2b and 2c in the Haynes manual (or the Engine chapter in an equivalent manual) to familiarize yourself with any special tools or procedures detailed within.
 You do this entirely at your own risk, it will void your factory warranty, and Santa Claus will no longer visit your home.
 That said, enjoy

 This page is evolving with new additions and changes as I and others who have done this conversion learn more as we go along.
+This documentation was originally written in 2001 and the conversion is thoroughly time-tested.
 Do check back for updates, and if you have suggestions or comments to make, they may be added at the bottom of this page or through PFF to user crazyd.
 Also, please read or search the entire page before asking questions, as they have most likely been answered here already.

 - Pictures of the first 3.4 project